swiss-ai-center/a-guide-to-mlops/docs/clean-up.md

 ### Summary

 By following these steps, you have successfully cleaned up the resources and environments you created during the guide.
 We hope you found this guide helpful and that it has given you a good understanding of the importance of cleaning up after yourself in cloud computing environments.

-If you have any questions or concerns, please do not hesitate to contact us on [GitHub](https://github.com/csia-pme/a-guide-to-mlops){:target="\_blank"}.